mbraak/django-file-form/README.md

 * `formDomElement` (required); e.g. `document.getElementById("example-form")`
 * options (optional)
   * `callbacks`: callbacks for things like upload progress and errors.
+  * `chunkSize`: the maximum size of an upload.
+Default is 2.5 MB.
+    * Note that Django limits the size of a request.
+See https://docs.djangoproject.com/en/3.1/ref/settings/#data-upload-max-memory-size.
   * `prefix` : set this if the Django form has a prefix; default is empty
   * `retryDelays`: set retry delays
     * Also see `https://github.com/tus/tus-js-client#tusdefaultoptions`